-Other uses of the Professional capabilities for podiatric surgeons
+Other uses of the Professional capabilities for podiatrists

-The Board has statutory functions as a regulator of podiatric surgeons in Australia.
-In addition to their use in accreditation, the professional capabilities in this document may be used by the Board as a reference point of threshold capability when exercising its statutory functions, including for:
+The Board has statutory functions as a regulator of podiatrists in Australia.
+In addition to their use in accreditation, the professional capabilities may be used by the Board as a reference point for threshold capability when exercising its statutory functions, including for:

-- · registration of suitably qualified and competent individuals as podiatric surgeons, - re-registration of individuals who were previously registered as podiatric surgeons in Australia, - · assessment of overseas qualified practitioners seeking registration in Australia, and - evaluation of a podiatric surgeon whose level of competence to practise may pose a risk of harm to the public, for example if the Board receives a complaint or notification about that specialist.
+- · registration of suitably qualified and competent individuals as podiatrists in Australia, - re-registration of individuals who were previously registered as a podiatrist in Australia, - assessment of overseas qualified practitioners seeking registration in Australia, and evaluation of a registrant whose level of competence to practise may pose a risk of harm to the public, for example if the Board receives a complaint or notification about that registrant.

-The professional capabilities may also be used to communicate to the public, consumers, employers, insurance companies and other stakeholders the standard of practise they can expect from a podiatric surgeon.
+The professional capabilities may also be used to communicate to the public, consumers, employers, insurance companies and other stakeholders the standards they can expect from podiatrists.

-Format of the Professional capabilities for podiatric surgeons
+Format of the Professional capabilities for podiatrists

 The professional capabilities in this document are organised into five integrated domains.
-Each domain consists of key capabilities and enabling components that cover the high-level knowledge, skills and professional attributes needed to safely and competently practise as a podiatric surgeon, including the safe and effective use of medicines (see Figure 2).
+Each domain comprises key capabilities and enabling components that cover the knowledge, skills and professional attributes needed to safely and competently practise as a podiatrist in Australia, including the safe and effective use of medicines (see Figure 2).